How beautiful and perfect are the animals, moving serenely over the earth,

 The moving flocks and herds,

-Kine and horses feeding, and droves of sheep and swine,
+Kine and horses feeding, flocks of goats feeding, and droves of sheep and swine,

-The crowing of chanticleer in the barnyard, (with invariable responses from other barnyards,) and the lowing of cattle,
+The crowing of chanticleer in the barnyard, (with invariable responses from other barnyards,)

-Ever the immense herds of cattle—
+And the lowing of cattle—ever the immense herds of cattle,

-How straight and square they stand on their legs,
+How straight and square they stand on their legs—

-What yearning expression! what fine sagacious eyes—
+What yearning expression! so lofty looking, what fine sagacious eyes,

 And the look of the bay mare shames silliness out of me.